openshift-labs/lab-build-an-operator/workshop/content/creating-an-etcd-cluster/06-using-the-command-line.md

 You will see that the only extra resources it has created beyond the pods which it is managing directly are the service objects which allow the cluster to be accessed by applications wishing to use it.

-That the `etcd` operator manages the pods directly doesn't mean all operators need to manage everything themselves.
-An operator can still use the existing resource types for managing a set of pods.
-The `etcd` operator only does it because of the extra requirements it has of ensuring members of the cluster interact with each other in a particular way when a new pod is started up and needs to be joined to the cluster.
+That the etcd Operator manages the pods directly doesn't mean all Operators need to manage everything themselves.
+An Operator can still use the existing resource types for managing a set of pods.
+The etcd Operator only does it because of the extra requirements it has of ensuring members of the cluster interact with each other in a particular way when a new pod is started up and needs to be joined to the cluster.

 Either way, any changes you need to make to the managed set of resources would be done by making changes to the original custom resource.
 You would not make changes directly to the managed resources.
-In fact, changes made directly to the managed resources would often be reverted by the operator to ensure that what is deployed matches what the custom resource defines.
+In fact, changes made directly to the managed resources would often be reverted by the Operator to ensure that what is deployed matches what the custom resource defines.

 For our current example, to modify from the command line the number of instance members in the cluster, you can patch the original custom resource.